Hide-and-Seek on the Knife’s Edge: Geocaching in the Ozarks

 I climbed the trail a little way to the bluff line of Round Mountain.
 The trail looped around the base of the mountain.
 The gradual ascent was nothing like I’d expected and I was a little disappointed until I saw the arrow on my GPS swing around to the right.
 The distance was starting to increase.

 This meant I was moving away from the cache.
 What’s more, it meant I was going to have to backtrack in the direction of the arrow if I wanted to get any closer.
 I walked back.
 The arrow was pointing directly to my right.
-I titled my head and looked up.
+I tilted my head and looked up.
 The wall of a bluff towered above me.
-The cache was up there.
+The cache was up there somewhere.

 I looked around for a path.
 None was offering so I continued along the trail.
 I came upon a placard fastened to a rock.
 It said: In Memory of the Servicemen Who Lost Their Lives in the B-25 Crash, February 6, 1948.
 Five names were listed.
 Scorch marks from the burning fuel were still visible on the surrounding rocks.